Weedness CBD for Pets: Exploring the Canine ECS | Weedness CBD

 Enzymes in the ECS

-It's critical that these molecules are quickly broken down when they've fulfilled their function in order to avoid chronic activity.
+To avoid chronic activity, these molecules must be quickly broken down when they've fulfilled their function.
 Enzymes such as FAAH and MAGL are responsible for the breakdown of these endocannabinoids.
 Each one of these enzymes needs to carry out a particular function.

 Fatty Acid Amide Hydrolase (FAAH) and Anandamide